 Her speech at the 2019 UN Climate Action Summit, which you can access on YouTube, is a great way to show students that everyone—even young people—can do their part to take care of our planet.

 3. Jaylen Arnold

 Jaylen Arnold is another young person who has changed the world by advocating for bullying prevention.
 As a child, Jaylen was diagnosed with Tourette’s syndrome, obsessive-compulsive disorder, and Asperger’s syndrome.
 Due to his differences, he was often bullied by other students at his school.

 Jaylen decided that instead of fighting back, he could stand up for other children who are bullied because they are different.
 He started the Jaylen’s Challenge Foundation, a nonprofit that educates children across the United States about how they can prevent bullying.
 In 2014, Jaylen was named a World of Children award honoree for his work as an anti-bullying advocate.

 To teach your students about Jaylen’s mission, check out the videos and resources available on the Jaylen’s Challenge Foundation website.

 4. Marley Dias

-At 11 years old, Marley Dias was frustrated that most children’s books she saw didn’t represent the cultural diversity of herself or her peers.
-That’s why she decided to launch the #1000BlackGirlBooks Twitter campaign to collect and donate books that would help black girls feel seen.
+At 11 years old, Marley Dias was frustrated that most children’s books she saw were not culturally diverse.
+That’s why she decided to launch the #1000BlackGirlBooks Twitter campaign to collect and donate books that would help Black girls feel seen.

 To spread the word about Marley’s vision for children’s literature, you can read her book Marley Dias Gets It Done: And So Can You! as a class.